django/asgiref/specs/asgi.rst

 protocol server, and creates a new *instance* of the application per connection (the instance is the object that this first callable returns).

+This callable is synchronous, and may potentially contain blocking calls.
+Servers should call this in a threadpool or other similar mechanism so that it will not block the event loop on the main thread.

 It must return another, awaitable callable::

     coroutine application_instance(receive, send)